artebin/git-sup/README.md

 ~~~
 Usage: git_sup [OPTION]...
 [GIT_PROJECT_FOLDER...]
-Show status of GIT projects given in arguments or of all projects found in the current directory when no argument are specified.
+Show status of GIT projects given in arguments or of all projects found in the current directory when no argument is specified.

   -f PERFORM_GIT_FETCH
 ~~~